 - Wash it out immediately if it’s gotten into your eye

-- Use a face mask when cleaning molds with hydrogen peroxide, it can form small spore that can cause allergies once inhaled
+- Use a face mask when cleaning molds with it.
+In some cases, it can form small spores that can cause allergies once inhaled

 - Store hydrogen peroxide in plastic bottles, away from sunlight and heat

-Of course this isn’t the entire list of uses for hydrogen peroxide and it can go on.
-The list is much more extensive and many more uses can be found if you look them up on the internet.
+Of course, this isn’t the entire list of uses for hydrogen peroxide and it can go on.
+The list is much more extensive and many more applications can be found if you look them up on the internet.
+One thing remains certain, this is the type of item you need in your household.
+It can make your life easier in an emergency situation.

 Stay Safe and God Bless!